AMD Ryzen 9 9950X3D

-AMD Ryzen 9 9950X3D is a flagship desktop microprocessor designed by AMD.
+The AMD Ryzen 9 9950X3D is a flagship desktop microprocessor designed by AMD.
 It was announced in January 2025 at CES and released on 12 March 2025 as part of the Ryzen 9000 series.
 The processor targets both gaming and content creation workloads and features AMD's second-generation 3D V-Cache technology.

+A higher-end variant, the AMD Ryzen 9 9950X3D2, was announced at CES 2026.
+It was released on April 22, 2026.

 Overview

-The Ryzen 9 9950X3D is based on the Zen 5 “Granite Ridge” architecture.
+The Ryzen 9 9950X3D is based on the Zen 5 "Granite Ridge" architecture.
 It incorporates 16 cores and 32 threads, with a base clock frequency of approximately 4.3 GHz and boost speeds reaching up to 5.7 GHz.

-One of its two core complex dies (CCDs) includes AMD's stacked 3D V-Cache, resulting in a total of around 128 MB of L3 cache and for a total of 145MB of CPU cache.
-The processor has a default thermal design power (TDP) of 170 W and is compatible with the AM5 socket platform, supporting DDR5 memory.
+One of its two core complex dies (CCDs) includes AMD's stacked 3D V-Cache, resulting in a total of around 128 MB of L3 cache and for a total of 145 MB of CPU cache.
+The processor has a default thermal design power (TDP) of 170 W, with a maximum consumption of 230 W. It is compatible with the AM5 socket platform, supporting DDR5 memory up to 256 GB in size.

 Design and innovations

-The 9950X3D introduces AMD's second-generation 3D V-Cache implementation, which repositions the cache layers to improve thermal characteristics compared with earlier models.
+The 9950X3D introduces AMD's second-generation 3D V-Cache implementation, which repositions the cache die to below one of the core complex dies (CCD) to improve thermal characteristics compared with earlier models.
 This design allows higher sustained boost clocks under load.
+Earlier Ryzen generations using 3D V-Cache positioned the extra cache die on top of a CCD which limited the maximum core clocks due to cooling restrictions.

 The asymmetric cache distribution—where only one CCD carries the additional stacked cache—offers a balance between cache-sensitive gaming workloads and multi-threaded productivity applications.